wbonneville/chatapptwo/README.md

 # chatapptwo
-Realtime Chat Application -- Live chat app created with React, Express, Node and Socket.IO
+Realtime Chat Application -- Live chat app created with React, Express, Node and Socket.IO.
+Server hosted on Heroku.
+Front-end hosted with Netlify

 This application is Adrian Hajdins.